Disability Rights Texas Handout

 - Visit the Texas Secretary of State Website to fill out, print and mail-in an application.

-For the July 14, 2020 Election date, the last day for the early voting clerk to receive applications for a ballot to be voted by mail is July 2, 2020, in order for you to receive a ballot by mail.
+For the November 3, 2020 Election date, the last day for the early voting clerk to receive applications for a ballot to be voted by mail is October 23, 2020.
+The application must be received by that date in order for you to receive a ballot by mail.

 If I am currently signed up to receive mail-in-ballots for this year, do I need to do anything extra?